Isn't it harmless? (real love VS. reality)

 replaying the old rejection tune

-our tear-soaked pillow choir sing
+tear-soaked pillow choir sing

-the familiar refrain
+our familiar refrain

 to be human is to bleed a little always